 6 full-time weeks in January, June and October 2021

 from 27th July to 23rd November 2020 at 1pm

 Applicants may submit an application for participation in the selection procedure if they hold a Bachelor degree in Physiotherapy, Biomedical Engineering or Occupational Therapy (or an equivalent qualification awarded by a foreign university).

 The equivalence of the foreign academic qualification will be assessed by the examining commission on its compliance with current legislation in the field, in Italy and in the country where the qualification was issued, in addition to international treaties and/or agreements on the recognition of qualifications.
-The University, therefore, requires a Declaration of value statement issued by the Italian diplomatic representatives in the country of issue.
+The University, therefore, requires a signed copy of the Application for Admission, please see the full list below.

 There are 30 places available.
 Admission is based on titles, qualifications and a written exam.